fwupd/fwupd/plugins/pixart-rf/README.md

 GUID Generation
 ---------------

-These devices use the standard USB DeviceInstanceId values, e.g.
+These devices use the standard USB DeviceInstanceId values for 	Pixart Imaging, Inc, e.g.

  * `HIDRAW\VEN_093A`

+These devices use the standard USB DeviceInstanceId values for Primax Electronics, Ltd, e.g.

+ * `HIDRAW\VEN_0461`

 Vendor ID Security
 ------------------